-This 22 million-acre region, also known as the Western Arctic Reserve, is vital to millions of migratory birds, thousands of caribou, numerous polar bears, musk oxen and wolves.
+This 22.8 million-acre region, also known as the Western Arctic Reserve, is vital to millions of migratory birds, thousands of caribou, polar bears, musk oxen and wolves.

 Protecting the Western Arctic Reserve

 There have been many broken promises and miscues by the oil industry on Alaska’s North Slope.
 Drilling for oil is a dirty, dangerous business and it must be done right to protect sensitive habitat.
-The Wilderness Society’s scientific research helps identify areas – such as Teshekpuk Lake – to keep off-limits to drilling.
+The Wilderness Society’s scientific research helps identify areas – such as the Teshekpuk Lake Special Area – to keep them off-limits to drilling.